Krish-Script/fe-starter-landing/Daily_README_UPDATE.md

 - Updated HTML structure so all buttons use .btn, feature sections use .card, and layout blocks use .container
 - Began documenting a simple component library for future reuse

+## Day 5 progress (07/09/2025)

+- Added icons to buttons and feature cards for clearer UI signals.
+- Implemented light/dark theme toggle using CSS variables and JavaScript.
+- Ensured strong color contrast across both themes for readability.
+- Made icons accessible by hiding decorative ones from screen readers.
+- Added keyboard focus styles to theme toggle and all buttons for better navigation.
+- Verified keyboard and screen reader usability for interactive elements.

 ## Tech Stack

 - HTML5, CSS3 (Grid, Flexbox), Vanilla JS